Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327

 \subsubsection{ESO}

-Shallow (3$\times$970\,s) observations of the cluster were undertaken in March 2019 under moderate seeing conditions (0.72\arcsec) for Programme 0102.A-0718(A) (PI Edge) with the MUSE integral field spectrograph on the ESO Very Large Telescope.
-The observation covered a 1$\times$1\,arcmin$^{2}$ region centered on the BCG of SMACS\,J0723 and yielded spectra in the range from 475 to 930\,nm for both lensing features and foreground / cluster galaxies.
+Shallow (3$\times$970\,s) observations of the cluster were performed in March 2019 in moderate seeing conditions (0.72\arcsec) for Programme 0102.A-0718(A) (PI Edge) with the \review{Multi Unit Spectroscopic Explorer (MUSE)} integral field spectrograph on the ESO Very Large Telescope.
+The observation covered a 1$\times$1\,arcmin$^{2}$ region centered on the Brightest Cluster Galaxy (BCG) of SMACS\,J0723 and yielded spectra in the range from 480 to 930\,nm of both lensing features and foreground / cluster galaxies.